bhuiyah/lc3sv/README.md

 # lc3bsv
-Simulation of LC3 CPU in SystemVerilog
+Simulation of the LC3 CPU in SystemVerilog